oasci/pitt-biosc1540-2024f/content/assessments/assignments/03/index.md

 **a)** You are given the following bacterial DNA sequence:
 `5' ATGCATGCTAGCTAATGCCCGGGTAACCCATGA 3'`
 Identify all possible ORFs in this sequence (consider both strands).
-Which ORF is most likely to be a real gene and why?
+How would you determine which ORF is most likely to be a real gene?

 **b)** Compare and contrast the challenges of identifying genes in GC-rich vs. AT-rich prokaryotic genomes.
 How might these differences affect gene prediction strategies?